 We have a colourful portfolio with work in housing, mixed use, small scale commercial, works to existing buildings and new-built and clients including developers, housing associations, local authorities and private individuals.
 Our design process is a collaborative undertaking that takes account of the constraints of each site and the sometimes disparate views of residents, clients, planners, contractors and specialist consultants.
-Through careful and site-responsive planning and innovative materials and construction methods we have evolved a specialty in unlocking complex urban sites to create bright spacious and flexible spaces.
+Through careful and site-responsive planning and innovative materials and construction methods, we have evolved a speciality in unlocking complex urban sites to create bright spacious and flexible spaces.
 Sustainability is a major concern for us.
 We reject the notion of a fixed design-life-expectancy common in contemporary construction.
-For us sustainable architecture can accommodate the changing needs of its occupants, is adaptable, can be upgraded and repaired.
+For us, sustainable architecture can accommodate the changing needs of its occupants, is adaptable, can be upgraded and repaired.

 London Live Arts Pavilion

 Nunhead Corner – Bambuni

 The Huts Eastbourne

 Hackney City Farm

 Atlantic College Housing